Cost to start your small business: What to budget & how to save

 Brand identity

 Building a strong brand identity is essential for any new business.
-It makes the business memorable and recognisable, and shapes customers’ perceptions of it.
+It makes the business memorable and recognizable, and shapes customers' perceptions of it.

-A new business needs to invest in designing a logo and creating a website.
-It also needs clear brand messaging – such as its value proposition – to differentiate it from the rest of the market.
+A new business needs to design a logo and create a website.
+You also need clear brand messaging, such as your value proposition, to stand out in the market.

 Digital marketing

-Digital marketing is the promotion of your business on social media, email, and search engines.
+Digital marketing helps you reach customers through social media, email, and search engines.

 Digital marketing can increase the initial costs to start a business, but it also puts the product or service directly in front of its ideal customer, which could provide quick returns.